The Top 5 Reasons Workers' Compensation is Denied

 In our experience, there are five common reasons that insurance companies give for denying a workers’ compensation claim.

-Reason #1: They Claim That Your Injury Was Not Related To Your Work
+Reason #1: Your Injury Was Not Related To Your Work

 This is one of the easiest reasons for the insurance company to deny your claim.
-If they can find a way to show that your injury is not work related, they will because it means that they can deny the claim.
-Some examples of denials that we have seen:
+If they can find a way to show that your injury is not work-related, they will because it means that they can deny the claim.
+Some examples that we have seen are: